"Change comes from new permissions for what once was not allowed…"

-What made Elvis, Elvis?
-Was it songs of blue suede shoes, the black-slicked hair and velvet voice, the swinging hips at a time when such things were thought lascivious and indecent by some, yet desired and loved by so many others?
-Sure.
+Was it songs of blue suede shoes, the black-slicked hair, a velvet voice, those swinging hips at a time when such things were thought lascivious and indecent by some, yet desired and loved by so many others?

 Elvis was an Agent of Change.

-And while what I write here is certainly not therapy, I believe we all have an agent of change inside to make good use of and to celebrate, and maybe just maybe something I say here will encourage and speak to the one inside of you.
+And while what I write here is certainly not therapy, I believe we all have an agent of change inside to make good use of and to celebrate, and maybe just maybe something I write here will encourage and speak to the one inside of you.

 So here we are.